Same-sex marriage in Nebraska

-Same-sex marriage in Nebraska has been legally recognized since June 26, 2015, when the U.S. Supreme Court ruled in the case of Obergefell v.
-Hodges that the denial of marriage rights to same-sex couples violates the Fourteenth Amendment.
-Following the court ruling, the Attorney General, Doug Peterson, announced that the state of Nebraska would comply and recognize same-sex marriages.
+Same-sex marriage has been legal in Nebraska since June 26, 2015, when the U.S. Supreme Court ruled in the case of Obergefell v.
+Hodges that the denial of marriage rights to same-sex couples violates the Fourteenth Amendment to the U.S. Constitution.
+Following the court ruling, Attorney General Doug Peterson announced that the state of Nebraska would comply and recognize same-sex marriages.
+Previously, a lawsuit challenging the ban, Waters v.
+Ricketts, had been filed in the U.S. District Court for the District of Nebraska in November 2014.
+Judge Joseph Bataillon declared the ban unconstitutional on March 2, 2015, but the Eighth Circuit Court of Appeals issued a stay four days later.
+Judge Bataillon had also declared the ban unconstitutional in Citizens for Equal Protection v.
+Bruning on May 12, 2005, but that decision was overturned on appeal by the Eighth Circuit in July 2006.

+Nebraska had previously denied marriage rights to same-sex couples in its State Constitution since 2000.
+Polling suggests that a majority of Nebraska residents support the legal recognition of same-sex marriage.

 Legal history

+Constitutional amendment

-In November 2000, Nebraska voters adopted Initiative Measure 416, a constitutional amendment defining marriage as the union of a man and a woman and prohibiting the recognition of same-sex relationships under any other name.
+In November 2000, Nebraska voters adopted Initiative Measure 416, a constitutional amendment defining marriage as the "union of a man and a woman" and prohibiting the recognition of same-sex relationships under any other name.
 The measure passed with 70.10% in favour and 29.90% opposed.
 The state has only restricted marriage rights for same-sex couples in its state constitution; it has never passed a measure to that effect in the form of a statute passed in the Nebraska Legislature.

-Nebraska extended hospital visitation rights to same-sex couples through a designated visitor statute.
+Nebraska's only recognition of same-sex relationships was its extension of hospital visitation rights to same-sex couples through a designated visitor statute.